Chiawa Camp: Our full report

 In the corner of the camp, Chiawa has an elevated viewing platform, overlooking the confluence of the Chowe and Zambezi rivers, so ideal for watching animals come down for their midday drink.
 There are also three hides, one just on the edge of the camp, next to the river, and a second sunk into the ground next to a waterhole, allowing an eye-level view of buffalo, warthogs and other thirsty animals.

-New to Chiawa for 2023 is their Star Bed tower.
+New to Chiawa in 2023 is their Star Bed tower.
 Just downstream from the camp, it overlooks the Zambezi and an inlet known as Scout’s Hollow – a popular drinking spot for wildlife.
 By day, the base of the tower is a third photographic hide with seating for guests, and sandbags and rests for cameras.

 By night, however the upper section of the four-metre tower comes into its own for a star-bed experience, with a queen-size bed beneath a black mosquito net, to enhance stargazing opportunities.
 The tower also has an open-plan bathroom, with a flush toilet, washbasin and bathtub.
 A red-filtered torch is provided to view any night-time creatures wandering past, and a two-way radio is on hand should you need to contact the Chiawa team.